jamielob/reloader/README.md

 ### refresh

-When to refresh to the latest code bundle if one was downloaded while using the app.
+When to refresh to the latest code bundle if one finished downloading after the end of the `check` period.
 The app splash screen is shown during the refresh.
 Possible values are:

 - `startAndResume` (default): Refresh to the latest bundle both when starting and resuming the app.
 - `start`: Refresh only when the app is started (not resumed).